Electron runaway in ASDEX Upgrade experiments of varying core temperature: Electron runaway in ASDEX Upgrade 33108

 Hence in a simple estimate, the post-quench hot-tail density is exponentially sensitive to the pre-quench electron temperature $T_{\rm e,0}$, to the decay time scale $t_{\rm dec}$, and to the post-quench electron density $n_{\rm e,fin}$.
-Analysing the radial distribution of these quantities for AUG \#33108 (see figure~\ref{fig_3:TQ_parameters_and_hottail_current_density_estimate}(a)), the decay time is observed to be uniformly around $t_{\rm dec} \sim 0.1~{\rm ms}$.
+Analysing the radial distribution of these quantities for AUG \#33108 (see figure~\ref{fig_3}(a)), the decay time is observed to be uniformly around $t_{\rm dec} \sim 0.1~{\rm ms}$.
 Therefore, the hot-tail population is predominantly determined by the ratio $n_{\rm e,fin}^{2/3}/T_{\rm e,0}$.
 Inside $\rho = 0.4$, this ratio decreases as the electron temperature peaks due to pre-injection ECRH.
 With higher pre-quench temperature, as well as due to inward impurity propagation, the impurity contributed free electron density post-quench is increased as well, peaking close to the magnetic axis, and thus increasing the ratio $n_{\rm e,fin}^{2/3}/T_{\rm e,0}$ close to the magnetic axis.
 As a result, the largest hot-tail population is observed off-axis.

-The simple analysis following equation~\eqref{eq_4.2:hottail_density_estimate} is capable of reproducing the general trend of the hot-tail density obtained through evaluating the full expression~\eqref{eq_2.4:hottail_density} in simulations (see figure~\ref{fig_3:TQ_parameters_and_hottail_current_density_estimate}(b)).
+The simple analysis following equation~\eqref{eq_4.2} is capable of reproducing the general trend of the hot-tail density obtained through evaluating the full expression~\eqref{eq_2.3} in simulations (see figure~\ref{fig_3}(b)).
 Consequently, the dependencies discussed are also valid for the complete model.
-It should be noted, that the simplified model underestimates the hot-tail density, especially in the outer half radius, given AUG specific simplifications.
-In their absence, a more general simplified model (see equation~\eqref{eq_A7:hottail_density_estimate}) yields an estimate of the hot-tail density larger than observed in simulations.
+It should be noted, that the simplified model underestimates the hot-tail density especially in the outer half radius.
+This behaviour occurs because factors appearing in a more general model (see equation~\eqref{eq_A7}) were simplified based on AUG disruption parameters of the central plasma.
+Application of the more general simplified model of equation \eqref{eq_A7} yields an estimate of the hot-tail density larger than observed in simulations.

 Following this analysis, the post-quench hot-tail population observed is strongly influenced by both the pre-quench electron temperature, as well as by impurity deposition and propagation.
 A reduction of the hot-tail seed population can consequently be achieved by reducing the plasma temperature, slowing down the thermal quench, or depositing impurities predominantly in regions of highest temperatures.